We are constantly updating our policies to respond to best practices and new research. Please ask if anything you read below seems out of date.

 7) If you have a fever, other symptoms or have tested positive for Covid, please refrain from entering the office.
 Meggie is happy to do a video session with you if you are symptomatic or have been exposed to anyone who has Covid.

-In March Chiropractic First closed completely because the novel coronavirus was novel.
+Last March Chiropractic First closed completely because the novel Coronavirus was novel.
 Meggie needed to learn best practices and figure out how to manage exposure.
-After 6 months of reading and consulting with colleagues, Chiropractic First feels confident in our ability to mitigate the risks of covid.
+After over a year of reading and consulting with colleagues, Chiropractic First feels confident in our ability to mitigate the risks of covid.

 We may reduce the number of people in the adjusting room.

 We may have Meggie and Will working different hours so that there are fewer people in the office at any given time.

 Last spring we closed and slowly reopened.
 We moved through a lot of different phases of Covid risk management.
 We are prepared to change our policies to reflect the needs and demands of the current moment.

 Chiropractic is health care.
 It is considered an essential service.
 If we completely close the office, it will be because we do not think we can keep our patients or our community safe.
 However, we have a whole lot of actions we can take before we consider that most drastic step.

 Please be aware that there are people who are asymptomatic and pre-symptomatic.
 We are doing what we can to keep everyone healthy!
 But we cannot assure that there will not be patients in the practice who fall into those categories.